Tasty salads and vegetable wraps are a great way to eat more vegetables daily.

 4. Dress With Success

-Pssst… the secret to creating the tastiest salad, and also a healthy salad, is to make your own dressing.
-If you’re short on time, you can also buy a store-bought one made from whole-food ingredients, such as Primal Kitchen.
+Pssst… the secret to creating the tastiest salad, and a healthy one, is to make your own dressing.
+If you’re short on time, you can also buy a store-bought one made from whole-food ingredients.
 But, steer clear of most supermarket dressings.
 They’re loaded with harmful ingredients.
 Dress your salads with success with a Super Simple Vinaigrette.
 Combine these ingredients and mix well: 2 cloves minced garlic, ¼ cup citrus juice or vinegar, ¾ cup extra virgin olive/avocado oil, sea salt, and black pepper.

 You’ll love these popular salads with a healthier twist!
 Each recipe yields 4 servings.
 But you can always double the recipe for sharing with others.
 These are easy salad recipes for a crowd.
 Taste and adjust the seasoning (black pepper and sea salt) before serving.